fepitre/qubes-builderv2/README.md

   - `components: str` --- Components .
 This is either `current-testing`, `security-testing` or `unstable`.
   - `templates: str` --- Testing repository for templates at publish stage.
 This is either `templates-itl-testing` or `templates-community-testing`.

 - `distributions: List[str]` --- Distribution for packages provided as <package-set>-<distribution>.<architecture>.
-Default architecture is `x86_64` and can be ommited.
+Default architecture is `x86_64` and can be omitted.
 Some examples: host-fc32, host-fc42.ppc64 or vm-trixie.

 - `components: List[Union[str, Dict]]` -- List of components you want to build.
 See example configs for sensible lists.
 The order of components is important - it should reflect build dependencies, otherwise build would fail.
   - `<component_name>` --- Component name provided as string